 - Fluffing: without squeezing, light movement of fingers on the muscles

 Touch is one of our vital senses to experience the world, people and things around us.
 Hand, foot, or both are stimulated while performing geriatric massage on an older person.
 Hand massages can create an immediate stimulation, and improve range of motion around a wrist, and fingertip sensation.
 It can be used to enhance circulation on both ends of our limbs.Hand and foot massage for the elderly can instantly improve their reflex.
 Most adults experience stress, tension, anxiety, and loneliness.
-There are higher chances of elderly experiencing detachment, anxiety, and loneliness, and geriatric therapy from skilled clinician can have the therapeutic effect, as simple as improving their quality of life and well being.
+There are higher chances of the elderly experiencing detachment, anxiety, and loneliness, and geriatric therapy from skilled clinicians can have a therapeutic effect, as simple as improving their quality of life and well-being.

 - Canadian Company, BC Eldercare Massage provides courses and certification: Link here